foilthepolice/foilthepolice.org/data/templates/nj/request-budget-performance-metrics.md

 Pursuant to Open Public Records Act ("OPRA"), I hereby request the following records:

-I request records that are sufficient to show the Hanover Township police department’s functional organizational structure.
+I request records that are sufficient to show the [INSERT YOUR TOWN] police department’s functional organizational structure.

-I request records that are sufficient to show services and programs run by the Hanover Township police department.
+I request records that are sufficient to show services and programs run by the [INSERT YOUR TOWN] police department.

-I request records that are sufficient to show forecasted and actual Hanover Township police department performance measures for the past 6 fiscal years.
+I request records that are sufficient to show forecasted and actual [INSERT YOUR TOWN] police department performance measures for the past 6 fiscal years.

-I request records that are sufficient to show the Hanover Township police department allocation of funding to its services and programs for the past 6 fiscal years.
+I request records that are sufficient to show the [INSERT YOUR TOWN] police department allocation of funding to its services and programs for the past 6 fiscal years.

 As you know, N.J.S.A.
 47:1A-5.i requires that a custodian of government shall grant access and respond to a request within seven business days of receipt of a request.
 Therefore, I would appreciate a response as soon as possible and look forward to hearing from you shortly.
 Thank you in advance for your anticipated cooperation in this matter.